 Show simple item record

 dc.identifier.urihttps://hdl.handle.net/2123/33842

 dc.description.abstractThis paper investigates how practicing supply managers evaluate the paradoxical trade-offs of environmental and social sustainability relative to cost and supply diversification.
 Although sustainable business practices are important, firms often struggle to translate these goals into actions.
 As sourcing decisions are key to sustainable supply chains, we investigate how managers make trade-offs in supplier selection.
 We completed a discrete choice experiment with 217 experienced professionals, with realistic levels based on observed supplier evaluations.
 We show how these practicing supply managers value and trade-off between location diversification, environmental sustainability, and social sustainability.
 We found that managers resisted selecting new suppliers with worse sustainability profiles and were willing to incur slightly higher costs for suppliers with better environmental and social performance.
 These results were stronger for managers at lower levels of the firm.
 Managers also valued environmental performance more than social performance, and lower-level managers were more likely to view these as substitutes.
 Specific to risk management, supply managers were willing to pay more for increased geographic diversification of the suppliers, even if adding diversification resulted in poorer environmental performance.
 However, they were reluctant to add new suppliers within the same country unless doing so also improved environmental performance.
-Understanding how practicing supply chain professionals value and trade-off competing priorities when selecting suppliers can help companies manage risk and improve environmental and social sustainability.en_AU
+Understanding how practicing supply chain professionals value and trade-off competing priorities when selecting suppliers can help companies manage risk and improve environmental and social sustainability.en

-dc.rightsCopyright All Rights Reserveden_AU
+dc.rightsCopyright All Rights Reserveden

-dc.subjectSupply Chainsen_AU
+dc.subjectSupply Chainsen

-dc.typeWorking Paperen_AU
+dc.typeWorking Paperen

-dc.subject.asrcANZSRC FoR code::35 COMMERCE, MANAGEMENT, TOURISM AND SERVICES::3509 Transportation, logistics and supply chains::350903 Logisticsen_AU
+dc.subject.asrcANZSRC FoR code::35 COMMERCE, MANAGEMENT, TOURISM AND SERVICES::3509 Transportation, logistics and supply chains::350903 Logisticsen

-usyd.facultyThe University of Sydney Business Schoolen_AU
+usyd.facultyThe University of Sydney Business School, Institute of Transport and Logistics Studies (ITLS)en

-usyd.departmentInstitute of Transport and Logistics Studiesen_AU
+usyd.departmentInstitute of Transport and Logistics Studiesen

+Show simple item record